Getting Started with the cf CLI

 is the name of the app.

-Push an App Using a Manifest
+Push an app using a manifest

 You can provide a path to a manifest file when you push an app.
-The manifest file may include information such as the name of the app, disk limit, and number of instances.
-You can use a manifest file rather than adding flags to the cf push
+The manifest file includes information such as the name of the app, disk limit, and number

 command.